The Bankrate promise

 Using the BankAmericard, you’ll incur a 3 percent balance transfer fee ($150), which will bring your total card balance up to $5,150.
-With 21 billing cycles to pay off the balance before incurring interest, you could pay about $245 per month in order to reduce the balance to zero by the time the intro APR period ends.
+With 21 billing cycles to pay off the balance before incurring interest (then a variable APR of 16.24 percent to 26.24 percent), you could pay about $245 per month in order to reduce the balance to zero by the time the intro APR period ends.

 With the Citi Diamond Preferred, you’ll incur a slightly higher 5 percent balance transfer fee ($250), for a total balance of $5,250.
-With 21 months, you would pay $250 per month in order to reduce the balance to zero by the time the intro period ends.
+With 21 months to pay off your balance (then a variable APR of 18.24 percent to 28.99 percent), you would pay $250 per month in order to reduce the balance to zero by the time the intro period ends.

 While it doesn’t offer as many perks and benefits as standard rewards credit cards, the BankAmericard is a good option if you’re looking to do a balance transfer with Bank of America.
 Here are a few BankAmericard benefits to consider, including the recommended credit score for applying.

-In addition to its zero-interest offer on both purchases and balance transfers, the BankAmericard comes with free FICO credit score access, no penalty APR (should you miss a payment one month) and basic security features, like $0 fraud liability.
+In addition to its intro APR offers, the BankAmericard comes with free FICO credit score access, no penalty APR (should you miss a payment one month) and basic security features, like $0 fraud liability.

 Recommended credit score

-Like the BankAmericard, the Citi Diamond Preferred Card is a great card for balance transfers but doesn’t come many other bells and whistles.
+Like the BankAmericard, the Citi Diamond Preferred Card is a great card for balance transfers, but it doesn’t come with many other bells and whistles.
 Here’s a look at Citi Diamond Preferred benefits and the recommended credit score range in order to qualify.